安裝中文字典英文字典辭典工具!

 - Troubadour | Medieval Lyric Poetry, Courtly Love Chivalry - Britannica

-Troubadour, lyric poet of southern France, northern Spain, and northern Italy, writing in the langue d’oc of Provence; the troubadours, flourished from the late 11th to the late 13th century Their social influence was unprecedented in the history of medieval poetry
+troubadour, lyric poet of southern France, northern Spain, and northern Italy, writing in the langue d’oc of Provence; the troubadours, flourished from the late 11th to the late 13th century Their social influence was unprecedented in the history of medieval poetry

-- Troubadour (disambiguation) - Wikipedia
+- Troubadour - New World Encyclopedia

 |